Mamiololo01/Setting-up-wodpress-on-Linux-machine/README.md

 <img width="1013" alt="Screenshot 2023-06-25 at 18 17 20" src="https://github.com/Mamiololo01/Web-and-DNS-on-Apache2/assets/67044030/c1de9a27-d2e2-45dc-8c55-c075a0f0ef33">

-Using nslookup, host, or dig will show the DNS details
+Using 'nslookup', 'host', or 'dig' will show the DNS details

 To check authoritative server details